SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 The highest rank taxon in a hierarchy is **Root**.
 This is a default Taxon and can not be modified, it is created when the project is first initiated.
 The first taxon attached to the Root requires selection of the Code of Nomenclature (ICZN, ICN, ICNP, ICTV), this is required to enforce validation rules specific to this particular Code of Nomenclature.
 All taxa below this taxon do not require selection of the Code, it will be inherited from the parent.
 The same database may contain taxa covered by different Codes of Nomenclature.

+### Conceptual approach

+To understand nomenclature in TaxonWorks it's important to understand that the basic idea is to accumulate/add new facts rather than update, change, or delete existing records.
+This is incredibly liberating in many ways, as the system will resolve the current status by inferring across the facts that you have added.
+As an example, rather than think "how do I change this name to invalid", think "how do I add the fact that so and so stated this name is invalid".
+The name was valid in the past, now we add a fact to indicate somebody more recently thinks its invalid.
+The system will look at the years the facts were applied, summarize the facts as we presently see them.
+This also lets the complete nomenclatural history, in all its gory detail be recorded.

 ### Authorship

 This section is used to set original authorship of the name (as opposed to a subsequent citation).
 Authorship can be recorded in three different ways.
 If authorship is provided in more than one way it is prioritized and take as follows: